Dorset-Council-UK/cside-docs/docs/maintenance.md

 Add comments by typing in the text box, choose whether it's public or not and click on 'Add Comment'.
 Edit and delete comments by using the 'Edit' and 'Delete' buttons.

 !!! warning
-    Comments marked as public will show on the council website - make sure there is nothing inappropriate or personal.
+    Comments marked as public will show on the council website.

 ### Contacts
 Add contact details that are important for the job by clicking on the 'Add contact' button.
 Fill in the details as needed and hit Save.
 Edit and delete contacts by using the 'Edit' and 'Delete' buttons.